dotnet/dotNext/docs/index.md

 This chapter gives quick overview of these libraries.
 Read [articles](./features/core/index.md) for closer look at all available features.

 Prerequisites:
-* Runtime: any .NET implementation compatible with .NET Standard 2.1 (except **DotNext.AspNetCore.Cluster** library which depends on .NET Core of version 3.1 or higher)
+* Runtime: .NET 5 or any runtime compatible with .NET Standard 2.1
 * OS: Linux, Windows, MacOS
 * Architecture: any if supported by underlying .NET Runtime